 I love animals and nature and through my travels I always try to visit parks and wildlife sanctuaries or try to participate in any sort of animal encounter.
-Swimming with humpback whales in Tonga was one of the most impressive experiences, mostly because you can get up and close with these majestic animals in the complete wildness of the ocean.
+Swimming with humpback whales in Tonga, one of the least visited countries in the world, was one of the most impressive experiences, mostly because you can get up and close with these majestic animals in the complete wildness of the ocean.

 The other interesting phenomenon are the blowholes, which on a good day, violently regurgitate water.
 Tony also likes to point at the many crops being grown, which he avidly describes with an incredible amount of detail only a farmer would know about.
 You can’t hep but remember that being in such a remote part of the world, whatever can be grown locally is part of the common diet.
 Whatever is imported is expensive and its provisioning is erratic.